abmt-community/bpio/readme.rst

 Kown Issues
 ============
 - Modemmanager blocks device -> uninstall usless deamon
-- |BluePill cant be flashed.
+- | BluePill cant be flashed.
-  |Many new BluePills ar'e locked and the option bytes need to be changed to flash via st-link.
+  | Many new BluePills ar'e locked and the option bytes need to be changed to flash via st-link.
-  |You can call 'flash_default_option_bytes.sh'
+  | You can call 'flash_default_option_bytes.sh'
-  <You need a quite new version stlink from https://github.com/stlink-org/stlink.
+    (You may need a new version stlink from https://github.com/stlink-org/stlink.
-  |Debians current version is to old. "v1.7.0-201-g254a525" worked for me.
+    Debians current version is to old. "v1.7.0-201-g254a525" worked for me.
-  |**Or you use stm32flash and flash via serial port instead of st-flash.**
+  | **Or you use stm32flash and flash via serial port instead of st-flash.
+Remove read an write protection with ``-k -u ``.**

 - Many BluePills have a wrong (10k) pull up resistor at the USB-Port.
 In some cases this interrupts the detection when plugging in the device.
 Fix: Add a 1.8k resister from 3.3V to pin A12.